mkeeports17/MessiahGuessr/README.md

 # MessiahGuessr
-very simple version of GeoGuessr for Messiah University
+This is my version of GeoGuessr for Messiah University, using React in Javascript.